dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 The following overload of `operator|` allows validation policies to be added using a pipeline-style syntax.
 This operator takes a `Password_validation` object, adds a new policy to its requirements, and returns a new validator type that includes the new policy.
-Before the new policy is added, a `static_assert` checks at compile time that a policy of the same type has not already been added:
+Before adding the new policy, a `static_assert` checks at compile time that a policy of the same type has not already been added:

 <div class="dgv-cb">